leipzig/SandwichesWithSnakemake/README.md

 ```

 #### Use a sentinel
-The sentinel strategy, popular in Make, creates an output file as a sentinel, fake target from our list file and uses a function that returns a list of sandwiches as input.
+The sentinel strategy, popular in Make, creates an output file as a fake target or "sentinel" from our list file and for input we employ a vanilla Python function `get_sandwiches` that returns a list of sandwiches.

-This is easier if we maintain consistent naming conventions, i.e. we suffix lists as .List.txt.
-Our sentinel will be `A.Kid.List` to process a file called `A.Kid.List.txt`.
+The wildcards argument sent to `get_sandwiches` is evaluated with all possible wildcards from all rules before the workflow is started, so it should be written in a manner that minimizes ambiguity.
+Writing `get_sandwiches` is easier if we maintain consistent naming conventions, i.e. we suffix kid lists with .List.txt.
+Our sentinel, and the target we ask Snakemake to produce, will be `A.Kid.List` in order to process a file called `A.Kid.List.txt`.
 ```
 #Usage: snakemake -s listarg.snake A.Kid.List
 import os